dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-enable-qrcodes.md

 ## Adding QR Codes to the 2FA configuration page

-These instructions use `qrcode.js` from the https://davidshimjs.github.io/qrcodejs/ repo.
+These instructions use *qrcode.js* from the https://davidshimjs.github.io/qrcodejs/ repo.

-* Download [qrcode.js script](https://davidshimjs.github.io/qrcodejs/) to the `wwwroot\lib` folder in your project.
+* Download the  [qrcode.js javascript library](https://davidshimjs.github.io/qrcodejs/) to the `wwwroot\lib` folder in your project.

 * In the *Pages\Account\Manage\EnableAuthenticator.cshtml* file, locate the `Scripts` section at the end of the file: